On the Nori and Hodge realisations of Voevodsky motives: Adapting Nori's argument to perverse Nori motives.

 \subsection{Hypothesis on the coefficient system.}

-$k$ is a field of characteristic zero.
-For this section we will call \emph{variety} an element of a fixed subcategory $\mathrm{Var}_k$ of finite type separated $k$-schemes.
-For example $\mathrm{Var}_k$ could be the full subcategory of quasi-projective $k$-varieties or of separated reduced $k$-schemes of finite type.
-Choose $\Dd:\mathrm{Var}_k\to \mathrm{Triang}$ your favourite $\Q$-linear triangulated category of coefficients (\emph{e.g.} the derived category of perverse Nori motives \cite[Theorem 5.1]{ivorraFourOperationsPerverse2022} and \cite[Theorem 0.0.1]{TerenziThesis} or of (polarisable) mixed Hodge modules \cite[Theorem 0.1]{MR1047415}) with a $6$ functors formalism and a conservative Betti realisation $R_B:\Dd\to\Dd^b_c$ compatible with the operations.
-Note that in the mixed Hodge module situation the Betti realisation is nothing more that the functor forgetting the structure of a mixed Hodge module, and is called `taking the $\Q$-structure'' by Saito.
-It has a constructible $t$-structure for which $R_B$ is $t$-exact when $\Dd^b_c(X(\C),\Q)$ is endowed with its natural $t$-structure of heart the abelian category of constructible sheaves $Cons(X)$.
+Let $k$ be a field of characteristic zero.
+For this section we will denote by $\mathrm{Var}_k$ either the category of quasi-projective $k$-varieties or of separated reduced $k$-schemes of finite type, and we will call objects of $\mathrm{Var}_k$ \emph{varieties}.
+Choose $\Dd:\mathrm{Var}_k^\op\to \mathrm{Triang}$ your favourite $\Q$-linear triangulated category of coefficients with a $6$ functors formalism (by this we mean a symmetric monoidal stable homotopy $2$-functor as in Ayoub's \cite{MR2423375}) and a conservative realisation functor $R:\Dd\to\Dd^b_c$ compatible with the operations, where $\Dd^b_c$ is either the derived category of constructible sheaves on the analytification (if $k$ is a subfield of $\C$), of the derived category of $\ell$-adic constructible sheaves.
 For $X\in\mathrm{Var}_k$ we will call motives the elements of $\Dd(X)$.
+For example $\mathrm{D}$ could be the derived category of perverse Nori motives (\cite[Theorem 5.1]{ivorraFourOperationsPerverse2022} and \cite[Main theorem]{terenziTensorStructurePerverse2024}) or of mixed Hodge modules (\cite[Theorem 0.1]{MR1047415}).
+Note that in the mixed Hodge modules situation the realisation is nothing more that the functor forgetting the structure of a mixed Hodge module, and is called `taking the $\Q$-structure'' by Saito.
+We assume that for each variety $X$ the category $\mathrm{D}(X)$ has a perverse t-structure for which $R$ is t-exact when $\Dd^b_c(X)$ is endowed with its perverse t-structure of heart the abelian category of perverse sheaves $\mathrm{Perv}(X)$.

+Recall the following definition: \begin{defi} The \emph{constructible t-structure} on $\Dd(X)$ is the unique t-structure on $\Dd(X)$ that makes all pullback functors t-exact.
+Explicitly it is the t-structure given by and

+That this indeed gives a t-structure can be proven by gluing, using that over a smooth variety, a lisse object (see \Cref{defiLisse}) is positive (\emph{resp.} negative) for the constructible t-structure if and only it is positive (\emph{resp.} negative) for the perverse t-structure when shifted by the dimension. \end{defi}

-Denote by $\Mc(X)$ the heart of the constructible $t$-structure on $\Dd(X)$.
-As $R_B$ is $t$-exact and conservative, all known $t$-exactness results about the $6$ functors are true in $\Dd$.
+Denote by $\Mc(X)$ the heart of the constructible t-structure on $\Dd(X)$.
+As $R$ is t-exact and conservative, all known t-exactness results about the $6$ functors are true in $\Dd$.
 We will call elements of $\Mc(X)$ \emph{constructible motives} .
 Denote by $\sHom(-,-)$ and $\Q_X$ the internal $\Hom$ and unit object of $\Dd(X)$.
-If $k$ is too big to be embedded in $\C$, then one needs an $\ell$-adic realisation instead of a Betti realisation.
-Except for \Cref{Lemme22} which is different in both cases, in this section we will say Betti realisation even for big fields $k$.